nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3. Move the executable jar file to an empty directory of your choice.
 4. Navigate to the directory containing `Traveller.jar` in your desired CLI and enter `java -jar Traveller.jar`.
 > ![](documentationPics/tip.png) If you are unfamiliar with a CLI, you can use the command prompt/terminal provided by
-> your OS.
+> your computer.
 For Windows, open your Start Menu and enter `cmd`.
 For macOS, search `terminal` in LaunchPad.
 For Linux,
 > you can use the shortcut `Ctrl + Alt + T` or searching `terminal` in the Dash.
 >
 > If you have moved `Traveller.jar` to your Desktop, enter `cd Desktop` to navigate to the